What To Expect From Therapy

 In our initial sessions, I encourage you to assess whether I am the right fit for you.
-Because therapy requires a level of motivation and openness from the patient, it is crucial to choose a therapist with whom you feel comfortable.
+Because therapy requires a level of motivation and openness from the patient, it is important to choose a therapist with whom you feel comfortable.
 At the same time, I will be focusing on understanding your needs and goals.
 I will get to know you as a whole person, so that changes you make will be most meaningful and long-lasting.

 These initial sessions determine our next steps.
 For many of my patients, improving self-understanding is an important piece of the work.
 By exploring your current life and personal history, we develop an understanding of why you think, feel, and behave as you do.
 This understanding points to effective avenues for change.
 Self-understanding also promotes self-acceptance.
 When you allow yourself to be who you are, your inner critic has no leverage.
 You stop fighting with yourself, which gives you more energy to focus on what fulfills you.

 Our therapy may also include solution-focused work.
 As needed, we will develop customized strategies to manage painful thoughts and emotions or change unhelpful behaviors.
 As an example, mindfulness is an empirically supported strategy that causes change at a neural level in the brain.
 It has been found to have significant benefits in a number of areas, including anxiety/stress reduction, improved ability to focus, less emotional reactivity, and reduced cognitive rumination.
 It is one tool I use with my patients to help change the way they are impacted by their thoughts and feelings.